-Professor and Chair, Comparative Literature, Undergraduate Advisor and Co-Director PLC (Philosophy, Literature and the Theory of Criticism)
+Professor and Chair, Comparative Literature, Co-Director PLC (Philosophy, Literature and the Theory of Criticism)

 Office: LT 1507

 Latin American literature and cultural studies, postcolonial studies, continental philosophy, pyschoanalysis, literary theory and Third cinema.

 Market and Thought: Meditations on the Political and Biopolitical (Fordham UP, 2004).

 The Ends of Literature: Post-transition and Neoliberalism in the Wake of the Boom (Stanford UP, 2002).

 Secondary Moderns: Mimesis, History, and Revolution in Lezama Lima 's 'American Expression.
 (Lewisburg: Bucknell UP, 1996)